santacsj/basicassembler64/README.md

 : create symbol named @symbol with value of n

 `@symbol`
-: create symbol named @symbol with value of the currect PC value
+: create symbol named @symbol with the current value of the PC

 **Assembler Expressions**

 In assembler instructions a rudimentary expression language is supported.

 `@*`
-: value of PC, address of the assembly instruction being compiled, read only
+: the current value of the PC, address of the assembly instruction being compiled, read only

 `@*+n`, `@*-n`, `@symbol+n`, `@symbol-n`, `n+n` and `n-n` : offset by n